maxi-blocks/maxi-blocks/readme.txt

 12. Load an icon from the editing experience: Simplify your design process with our easy-to-follow method for loading icons directly from your editing experience.

 == Changelog ==

+_Updates: 23 February 2024_
+MaxiBlocks v1.7.2
+* Update: After updating the plugin, a notification will now appear, advising you to check and potentially clear other caches on your site.
+This step, while manual, is crucial for maintaining optimal site performance and ensuring that all updates are fully applied across your website.
+* Update: Implemented a more sophisticated versioning mechanism to automatically clear scripts and styles cache following each plugin update.

 _Updates: 22 February 2024_
 MaxiBlocks v1.7.1